poissonconsulting/runbisonpic/inst/helpfiles/model.md

 After a successful run of the model two download buttons will appear in the top left of the Output box.

 - Analysis Object
-  - Download the output of the model run as an rds file.
+  - Download the output of the model run as a rds file.
   - This allows users to use the output of the model after the app closes.
 - Table
   - Download the output table as a .csv file.